-We are a Tucson, Arizona based non-profit organization of accredited investors who seek opportunities to invest in Southwest regional startup or early stage companies.
+We are a Tucson, Arizona based non-profit organization of accredited investors who seek opportunities to invest in Southwest regional and U.S. national startup or early stage companies.

 Present your Company